-The Missouri Mission of Mercy (MOMOM) is a large-scale dental clinic that provides free oral health care to patients age 5 years old and up who cannot otherwise afford or access care.
+The Missouri Mission of Mercy (MOMOM) is a large-scale dental clinic that provides free oral health care to patients ages 5+ who cannot otherwise afford or access care.
 MOM events across America have helped more than 135,000 patients and have provided nearly $76 million in free dental services since 2000.

 Do I need to make an appointment?